Friday, September 6, 2024

 The next day was my last.
 I ran the requisite errands in the shuk - bought white knit yarmulkes for my daughter’s upcoming wedding, gifts of local olive oil and a small bag of dates for myself.
 I made a last journey to the headquarters of the Family Forum to say goodbye to Rebecca.
 On my way out, I shared the elevator with a man who pulled out his phone.
 He wanted to show me a video.
 “This was pesach last year.”
 The man was Gilad Korngold and, though I’d never met him, I knew his story well.
 Six of Gilad’s family members were kidnapped on October 7th, including his son, Tal Shalom.
 Tal and his entire family were taken from Kibbutz Be’eri.
 Tal’s wife and children were returned after 54 days.
 Tal remains in Gaza.
 Gilad pointed out each family member and when the video ended, he put his phone away and said, “We will not have a seder this year.
 We are not free.”

-Gilad is not the only person in Israel who told me they would have a seder.
+Gilad is not the only person in Israel who told me they would not have a seder.
 I heard the same from the manicurist who lives with the dread of her 16 year old’s son upcoming conscription.
 I heard it from the cab driver who thanked me for coming from America and said aloud what I felt in the air: “The whole country is sad.”
 I was surrounded by a nation of people who, whatever their political or religious or cultural differences, have been bound together by the collective trauma of October 7th, a nation of people whose freedom is inexorably cleaved to the plight of 133 hostages still held in Gaza.

 In the diaspora, even talking about the hostages is something many do not feel free to do.
 In Israel, the community is held together by common pain.
 In the diaspora, our community has been shattered by adversity and moral confusion.
 Gilad Korngold is right in so many ways.
 We are not free - no Jew is free unless all Jews are free.
 In Israel, families are held in limbo, waiting for news of their father or son or grandfather or sister, waiting for news of a hostage or a soldier, many are refugees in their own homeland.
 In the diaspora, we are simply not free to be Jews.
 We are not free to send our children to university without fearing for their safety, we are not free to put on our Star of David necklaces without thinking twice about judgment, we are not free to talk about Israel and defend her without fear of retribution.
 We are not free.
 We are surrounded by the children who do not know how to ask.